kaleidos-ventures/taiga/python/docs/tests.md

 ## Coverage

-To run tests and het the coverage info run:
+To run tests and get the coverage info run:

 ```shell
 (taiga)$ pytest --cov